 Cloud implementations bring a ton of business advantages.
 But just like an on-premise environment, cloud infrastructures are still subject to events, incidents, problems, and changes.
-And all of them can result in expensive outages and downtime if they’re not thoughtfully managed.
+While the cloud reduces the support costs for owning and maintaining the IT infrastructure it replaces, there is still a risk of expensive outages and downtime if they’re not managed well.

 Therefore, not only is monitoring and managing the cloud essential, the way that support is provided really shouldn’t be approached all that differently than an on-premise environment.
 This is especially true in “larger” cloud environments subject to more constant change and persistent threats to availability and performance.